- Christine Angelica

 When used in moderation, these stress pills and other support you get from a bottle or plants can keep you calm and help you ride out the storm.

-YOUR ACTION PLAN NOW: Read the Healthline article and do more research around beta-blockers and other supplements to relieve stress and anxiety.
+YOUR ACTION PLAN NOW: Read the Healthline article and do more research on beta-blockers and other supplements to relieve stress and anxiety.

 Coloring mandalas or any type of visual art are creative exercises we can all do, which makes the point, you don’t have to be super creative to do something creative.
 Creativity invites imperfection and the very act of doing something calming and absorbing can move you away from your current problems.